 Local Preston County Farmers grew buckwheat as an “insurance crop” during the Great Depression.
 It was speculated that this grain might stimulate agricultural economic growth.
 Buckwheat became the focus of an end-of-harvest homecoming for farmers.
 This was a time for them to relax and have fun after all the work was done – maturing into the Buckwheat Festival we know today!

 More Info About This Year’s Buckwheat Festival

-This year’s festival will be held from Thursday, September 30, through Sunday, October 3 in Kingwood, West Virginia.
-Everyday attendees will be able to eat the festival’s namesake – buckwheat.
-Buckwheat cakes are served as delicious, sour pancakes with your choice of butter, syrup and/or applesauce toppings.
-The cakes are served with Preston County pork sausage patties, which are ground, seasoned and prepared on site.
-Dinner is served to adults 12 and over for $9 and to children 11 and under for $6.
+This year’s festival will be held from Thursday, September 28, through Sunday, October 1 in Kingwood, West Virginia.
+Every day attendees will be able to eat the festival’s namesake – buckwheat.
+Buckwheat cakes are served as delicious, sour pancakes with your choice of butter, syrup, and/or applesauce toppings.
+The cakes are served with Preston County pork sausage patties, which are ground, seasoned, and prepared on site

 Buckwheat Cakes and Sausage Dinner: